-A sustainable book publication, Intercultural Press was conceived during early spring of 2017.
-It prints books on 100% recycled paper, and ALSO has an online Art and Literature gallery exhibtion every season.
+A sustainable book publication, Intercultural Press was created during early spring of 2017.
+It prints books on 100% recycled paper, and is also an online Art and Literature gallery exhibition throughout the seasons.

 Its purpose is to provide a safe public outlet/space/canvas for people to tell their stories that recognize, inspire, and strengthen diverse writers, artists, photographers, and readers like yourselves.
 The intention is to uplift individual beauty, power, respect, encourage self expression in various mediums, while also promoting/supporting writing in multilingual points of views.

 We need more art in our communities and in our schools.
 The defunding of art programs in public school education has really effected the youth in negative ways here in the U.S. We need to always remember that art is a crucial form of education, of culture and of life.
 It’s a spectrum of ways to express your perspective, whether through words, painting, singing, dancing, or sculpting.

-The goal is to not just give people an outlet to vocalize and express the ways in which they feel, but to also strive for intercultural competence, resist kyriarchy/hate, and to stay connected as healthy creative communities should in this modern unstable country.
+The goal is to not just give people an outlet to vocalize and express the ways in which they feel, but to also strive for intercultural competence, resist kyriarchy/hate, and to stay connected as healthy creative communities should in this modern society.
 Literature and Art is VERY important, so let’s continue to support one another.

 Throughout Buddhist history, the arts have always been considered an important way to work with our emotions and share our human experience at the same time–our happiness and sadness, joys and sorrows.
 Our mind is naturally creative, although sometimes we block that creativity.
 When we train ourselves in one of the arts, we’re learning to apply a sense of discipline to our emotions; yet at the same time, we’re nurturing our creativity and intuitive wisdom